Becoming a Member of the Network

 Your views, ideas and recommendations will be heard and can influence the directions and outcomes of the subcommittee, with a view to putting forward recommendations for change in practice.

-The (ACI) Intellectual Disability Network has two co-chairs; Maria Heaton (parent) and Prof. Les White.
+The (ACI) Intellectual Disability Network has three co-chairs; Maria Heaton (parent), Jenny Keller (Director of Allied Health Central Coast Local Health District) and Vince Ponzio (Director, Intellectual Disability / Mental Health, NSW Ministry of Health).
 The Network has a Manager, an Executive Group and four subcommittees.
 Three specialist multidisciplinary health teams have also been established to develop models of health service delivery and capacity building for people with intellectual disability and their families or carers living in NSW.
 The subcommittees are made up of medical, nursing and allied health staff, as well as government and non government staff and family members / carers and advocates.

 The ID Network works closely with its stakeholders to identify and action changes to improve the health and well being of people with intellectual disability.
 The subcommittees approach this agenda from different angles, but all have the same aim